lars-frogner/Impact/README.md

 ### Scripting

 There is currently limited scripting support using the [Roc](https://www.roc-lang.org/) language.
 Roc is a very young language, but it shows great promise both for standalone applications and, thanks to its [platform](https://www.roc-lang.org/platforms) concept, for being embedded into larger systems.
 Since it compiles to machine code, it has the potential to be a very performant scripting language.
 The [How applications work](#how-applications-work) section describes how Roc is embedded into the Impact engine.
-At the moment, Roc scripts are responsible for scene setup and input handling.
+At the moment, Roc scripts are mainly responsible for scene setup and input handling.

 ### GUI